01 of 07

 03 of 07

-Catherine's Wedding Jewelry
+Kate Middleton's Wedding Jewelry

 On her wedding day, Kate Middleton's jewelry was the perfect touch for her to assume the title of "The New People's Princess."
 Of course, she wore diamonds and jewels, but not too many.
 Defying the rumors that she wouldn't wear a tiara, Kate's "something borrowed" was the Cartier 'Halo’ tiara.
 Made in 1936, it was purchased by King George VI for his wife, Elizabeth (later Queen Elizabeth The Queen Mother) three weeks before he succeeded his brother as King.
 The tiara was presented to The Queen, Elizabeth II by her mother on the occasion of her 18th birthday.
 As the tiara is part of the Crown Jewels, it can only be lent to Kate and will return there when she dies, or when the Queen requests.

 But though she may be called "Princess Catherine" by the public, Kate is still very loyal to her family.
 And so she chose to wear earrings given to her by her parents as a wedding gift.
 Made by Robinson Pelham, the earrings are diamond-set stylized oak leaves with a pear-shaped diamond set drop and a pavé set diamond acorn suspended in the center.
-Inspiration for the design comes from the Middleton family's new coat of arms, which includes acorns and oak leaves.
+The inspiration for the design comes from the Middleton family's new coat of arms, which includes acorns and oak leaves.

 Continue to 4 of 7 below.